projen/projen/API.md

 [DockerComposeBuild](#projen-dockercomposebuild)|Build arguments for creating a docker image.
 [DockerComposeProps](#projen-dockercomposeprops)|Props for DockerCompose.
 [DockerComposeServiceDescription](#projen-dockercomposeservicedescription)|Description of a docker-compose.yml service.
+[DockerComposeServiceName](#projen-dockercomposeservicename)|An interface providing the name of a docker compose service.
 [DockerComposeServicePort](#projen-dockercomposeserviceport)|A service port mapping.
 [DockerComposeVolumeConfig](#projen-dockercomposevolumeconfig)|Volume configuration.
 [DockerComposeVolumeMount](#projen-dockercomposevolumemount)|Service volume mounting information.